pjandir/SusyUCR/README.md

 # SusyUCR
-Repo for analysis tools
-change test1
+Repo for analysis tools.
+It only provides the code, the main analysis trees are not provided here.